There could be times in your recovery when you feel down, anxious or overwhelmed and find it hard to cope with the impact it’s having on you.

 More information on talking therapies is also available from the mental health charity Mind.

 When we experience difficult times in our lives it can be easier to talk to someone we don’t know, rather than our friends and family.
 When we talk to a trained professional about our feelings and how we react to them it’s called a ‘talking therapy’.
 You might hear this type of support referred to as ‘counselling’ or ‘psychotherapy’.
-They roughly mean the same thing, when we talk through our problems with someone.
+They roughly mean the same thing: when we talk through our tricky thoughts or problems with someone.
 However, they can also be used to describe certain types of talking therapies.

 Here we stick to the general terms talking therapies and therapists.